Article I: Name and Purpose

 3. Other organizations may be invited to participate in BMRC.

 ii.
-In order to be included in the BMRC, the organization must receive a three-fourth vote by council members.
+In order to be included in the BMRC, an organization must receive a majority vote by council members.

 iii.
-The society will be asked to nominate two members to start in January of the year following their election into the BMRC.
+The organization in question will be asked to nominate two members to begin their term in January of the year following their election into the BMRC.

 B. Appointment to the BMRC and Term Length